Rexsunon/Tutemy/README.md

 Available for use with **Wordpress blogs** only!!!.
 **All you need to do is**
-* Change the blog url u want to get feed from in the Api_Link.java.
+* Change the blog url you want to get feed from in the Api_Link.java.
 (Required)
-* Make sure the site you want to get feed from isnt blocked by cloudplare (Required)
+* Make sure the site you want to get feed from isnt blocked by cloudflare (Required)

 ```java
     public static final String TORRENT_BASE_URL = "http://www.coursesdaddy.com/";